 New Publication Validates geneType for Melanoma Risk Assessment

-MELBOURNE, Australia, April 28, 2023 (GLOBE NEWSWIRE) -- Genetic Technologies Limited (GTGGENE "Company", "GTG")) a global leader in genomics-based tests in health, wellness and serious disease is pleased to announce the publication of a research paper in the peer-reviewed journal Melanoma Research validating the geneType for Melanoma risk assessment test in one of the most commonly diagnosed cancers in the Western world, 3rd in Australia and 5th in the United States.
+/EIN News/ -- MELBOURNE, Australia, April 28, 2023 (GLOBE NEWSWIRE) -- Genetic Technologies Limited (ASX: GTG; NASDAQ: GENE, “Company”, “GTG”) a global leader in genomics-based tests in health, wellness and serious disease is pleased to announce the publication of a research paper in the peer-reviewed journal Melanoma Research validating the geneType for Melanoma risk assessment test in one of the most commonly diagnosed cancers in the Western world, 3rd in Australia and 5th in the United States.

 Highlights: